As an Amazon Associate, I earn from qualifying purchases.

 2.1.
 Loosen the Straps

-How to loosen bra straps?
+How do I loosen bra straps?
 Before adjusting the straps, loosen them completely by pulling them down.
-This will allow you to adjust them to the correct length.
+This lets you adjust them to the proper length.

 2.2.
 Adjust the Straps